cardano-foundation/cardano-academy/glossary.md

 ## M

 **Mainnet:** the live blockchain that has been deployed and is in operation.
 Assets held on the mainnet hold value as opposed to assets on a testnet that do not hold value.

+#### machine language
+Low-level programming languages used to create programs include **machine language** and assembly language.
+While assembly language is a representation of machine language that is comprehensible by humans, machine language is the binary code that computers comprehend and execute.

 A **market maker** or liquidity provider quotes both a buy and a sell price in a financial instrument or commodity held in inventory, hoping to make a profit on the bid-offer spread, or turn.
 The U.S. Securities and Exchange Commission defines a ‘market maker’ as a firm that stands ready to buy and sell stock on a regular and continuous basis at a publicly quoted price.